Do You need Planning Permission?

 Permitted development rights enable you to make certain changes without formal planning permission.

-Get the latest general advice from the Planning Portal using the link below.
+Get the latest general advice from the Planning Portal using the link in the logo above.

 The Council have a pre-application advice service which we advise you to use prior to submitting an application or carrying out development.
-This can be found on the following links:
+This can be found on the pages below.

 It is your responsibility for seeking, or not seeking, planning permission.
 If required, planning permission must be granted before any work begins or you may be liable to enforcement action.